isabella232/da_vinci/README.md

   responsive).
   - da_vinci.info.yml: The main file of our theme.
 We define name, version, base theme...
 Also we define our regions, and call to our css/js libraries.
+  - da_vinci.layouts.yml: Define layouts that can be used with the panels module.
   - da_vinci.libraries.yml: To define our css and js libraries.
   - da_vinci.sass-lint.yml: Config for Sass Lint.
   - da_vinci.theme: See 'USAGE 5.- Preprocess' for more info.